ArronJablonowski/OpenClawNotes/README.md

   - Set Screen timeout *(Settings > Lock Screen)*
   - Set Energy settings *(Settings > Energy: -- turn low power mode off -- prevent automatic sleeping when the display is off should be turned on -- Start up automatically after a power failure should be turned on)*

-- **Log Out of Your AppleID and Cleanup Synced Data:** This will limit the impact if your system gets compromised.
+- **Log Out of Your AppleID and Cleanup Synced Data:** This will limit the impact if your system gets compromised, and the attack is able to elevate privileges.
   - If you've ever logged into your AppleID using this account, log out. *(Settings > click on your AppleID > click Log Out)*
   - When promoted uncheck all the boxes to save cloud data locally.
 Delete all of your pictures, and personal data from your user's directory.
   - Delete any synced iMessages or texts using the commands below.